FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

  #### 11. Create ingress rule with yaml file

-fortiweb ingress controller is the default ingress controller, it will read and parse the ingress rule. the ingress controller will also read annotation from yaml file for some configuration parameters like fortiweb login ip and secrets etc., We will tell fortiweb ingress controller use fortiweb port1 ip for API access, and create VIP on fortiweb Port2, the VIP address is on same subnet with Port2 with last octet set to .100.
+FortiWeb ingress controller is the default ingress controller, it will read and parse the ingress rule. the ingress controller will also read annotation from yaml file for some configuration parameters like fortiweb login ip and secrets etc., We will tell fortiweb ingress controller use fortiweb port1 ip for API access, and create VIP on fortiweb Port2, the VIP address is on same subnet with Port2 with last octet set to .100.

 Use the script below to get fortiweb Port1 and Port2 IP address , then create yaml file with these IP address